Case management and planning

-Offenders are assigned a case manager and a case officer after they arrive in prison.
+People in prison are assigned a case manager and a case officer after they arrive.

 The case manager

-Case managers work with offenders in custody to facilitate services and deliver active and caring support to prepare the offender to live an offence-free life and to ensure a successful transition to probation colleagues or directly into the community.
+Case managers work with people in custody to facilitate services and deliver active and caring support to prepare them to live an offence-free life and to ensure a successful transition to probation colleagues or directly into the community.

 Case managers work with everyone to develop a comprehensive phased rehabilitation and reintegration plan.
-On sentencing the case manager completes a comprehensive assessment interview with the offender to identify their rehabilitation and reintegration needs.
-Using this information the case manager then develops a sequenced, prioritised plan to meet the identified needs (responses to risks) for the offender.
+On sentencing the case manager completes a comprehensive assessment interview with the person to identify their rehabilitation and reintegration needs.
+Using this information the case manager then develops a sequenced, prioritised plan to meet the identified needs (responses to risks) for that person.

 The case manager then manages the plan proactively throughout the sentence to ensure the offender is able to complete the required interventions, often by assisting the offender to resolve barriers to rehabilitation (eg, increasing an offender’s motivation to attend treatment) or facilitating external services to meet their needs (eg, accommodation provider).

 The case officer a corrections officer who is the day-to-day face for offenders.
 Case officers motivate and support the prisoner to work towards achieving the goals in their offender plan.

 What is an offender plan?